rikiya-ohashi/ooservo/README.md

 * **Dual-Mode Operation:** Supports both angle control and continuous rotation (speed control).
 * **Adjustable Speed:** Rotation speed is adjustable from 1 to 950 deg/s.
 * **Real-Time Position Feedback:** Returns the current angle at any time via `read()`.
+* **Seamless Integration:** Uses the same wiring, form factor, and logic voltage (3.3V-5V) as the SG90.
 * **Servo-Library-Compatible Interface:** Provides `attach()` and `write()` methods that are API-compatible with the standard Arduino Servo library.
+* **Universal Compatibility:** Compatible with any digital I/O pin on a wide range of microcontrollers, including Arduino, ESP32, Raspberry Pi Pico, and more.
 * **Scalable Servo Control:** No arbitrary software limit on the number of servos.
 The practical limit is determined by your board's available I/O pins and RAM.
-* **Universal Compatibility:** Compatible with any digital I/O pin on a wide range of microcontrollers, including **Arduino, ESP32, Raspberry Pi Pico,** and more.
-* **Seamless Integration:** Uses the same wiring, form factor, and logic voltage (3.3V-5V) as the SG90.
 * **Open & Reprogrammable:** Supports direct firmware flashing using a standard Arduino board as a programmer — no dedicated hardware tools required.